Wild Rice Veggie Bowl

-Why you’ll love this veggie bowl
+Why you’ll love this recipe

 - Meal prep: this bowl is the perfect thing to meal prep for the week.
 Since all the ingredients are hardy (and won't get soggy), you can either assemble the bowls all at the same time, or keep all the ingredients separate and assemble when you're ready to eat.
 I typically keep my dressing separate and add right before enjoying!

-- Versatile: during winter months, root vegetables like beets and carrots are in season.
+- Customizable: during winter months, root vegetables like beets and carrots are in season.
 I also happen to love broccoli and cauliflower, hence why I chose those veggies.
 However, you can choose whatever you like or whatever you have on hand.

-Additions
+Additions & Substitutions

-- Cheese: there is no cheese in this recipe, but you could add feta or goat cheese
+- Cheese: there is no cheese in this recipe, but you could add feta or goat cheese.

 - Crunchy element: if you want to add something crunchy to this bowl, I think that would be delicious!
 Try toasted nuts, pumpkin seeds, or hemp hearts.